EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 Fines

-Fines are listed as being proportionate to the environmental damage and the value of the relevant commodities or products concerned.
-The most severe consequences for EUDR non-compliance are financial and will allow for fines of up to 4% of the operators or trader’s annual turnover in the Member State or Member States concerned.
+Fines will be proportionate to the environmental damage and the value of the commodities or products concerned.
+In the most serious cases, operators and traders may face fines of up to 4% of their annual turnover in the relevant EU Member State or States.
 This could amount to millions of Euros for bigger firms.

 Restricted Market Access

-The EUDR also stipulates that temporary exclusion from public procurement processes and access to public funding can be enforced, including temporary prohibition from placing or exporting relevant products and prohibition from the use of the simplified due diligence system.
+The EUDR further allows for temporary exclusion from public procurement processes and access to public funding, including temporary prohibition from placing or exporting relevant products and prohibition from the use of the simplified due diligence system.

 Reputational Damage